beshu-tech/readonlyrest-docs/elasticsearch.md

 If you are using ReadonlyREST in version above 1.44.0 then you are able to use PEM files directly without the need of placing them inside a keystore or truststore.

-To use PEM files instead of keystore file, use such configuration instead of `keystore_file`, `keystore_pass`, `key_pass` options:
+To use PEM files instead of keystore file, use such configuration instead of `keystore_file`, `keystore_pass`, `key_pass` fields:
 ```text
 server_certificate_key_file: private_key.pem
 server_certificate_file: cert_chain.pem
 ```

-To use PEM file instead of truststore file, use such configuration instead of `truststore_file`, `truststore_pass` options:
+To use PEM file instead of truststore file, use such configuration instead of `truststore_file`, `truststore_pass` fields:
 ```text
 client_trusted_certificate_file: trusted_certs.pem
 ```